Our Workplace Bullying Lawyers have addressed some of your common questions surrounding bullying in the workplace.

 Who should make an application to the Fair Work Commission under the Commonwealth Fair Work Act 2009’s bullying provisions?

-1. An application should be made as a last resort by an employee who has been bullied and has no other means of remedying the situation.
+An application should be made by an employee who has been bullied and has no other means of remedying the situation.
 Alternative remedies may include:

 - If the affected employee is bound by an enterprise agreement, they may be able to follow the formal grievance procedure outlined in that agreement;

 - An affected employee may be able to follow formal grievance procedure outlined in their employer’s company procedures and policies.
-Employees should familiarise themselves with this procedures and policies.
+Employees should familiarise themselves with these procedures and policies.

 - There may be a formal grievance procedure detailed in the employment contract of the affected employee, they may be able to follow this procedure to achieve an effective remedy;